RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/58-HEB.md

 <sup>10</sup> By the which will we are sanctified through the offering of the body of Jesus Christ once [for all].
 <sup>11</sup> And every priest standeth daily ministering and offering oftentimes the same sacrifices, which can never take away sins:
 <sup>12</sup> But this man, after he had offered one sacrifice for sins for ever, sat down on the right hand of God;
-<sup>13</sup> From henceforth expecting till his enemies be made his footstool .
+<sup>13</sup> From henceforth expecting till his enemies be made his footstool.
 <sup>14</sup> For by one offering he hath perfected for ever them that are sanctified.
 <sup>15</sup> [Whereof] the Holy Ghost also is a witness to us: for after that he had said before,
 <sup>16</sup> This [is] the covenant that I will make with them after those days, saith the Lord, I will put my laws into their hearts, and in their minds will I write them;